4 min read

 Cryptomathic solutions support your financial institution towards compliance.

-The financial sector is increasingly dependent on technology and on tech companies for the provision of financial services, which makes it vulnerable to cyber-attacks.
+The financial sector is increasingly dependent on technology and tech companies for the provision of financial services, making it vulnerable to cyber-attacks.
 Cyber risks have already been addressed at EU level, but the rules have been partial, fragmented and often unevenly implemented across Member States.

-The Digital Operational Resilience Act (DORA) introduces uniform and harmonized principles to build resilience of entities across the EU financial sector.
-DORA has significant implications for financial institutions.
-Our Cryptomathic Key Management Solution can facilitate compliance, especially with Article 9 of DORA (Protection and Prevention).
+The Digital Operational Resilience Act (DORA) introduces uniform and harmonized principles to build resilience of entities across the EU financial sector, having significant implications for financial institutions.
+Our Cryptomathic Key Management Solution can facilitate compliance with the help of Article 9 of DORA (Protection and Prevention).

-This article highlights DORA implications and shows how Cryptomathic can help.
+This blog highlights DORA's implications, demonstrating how Cryptomathic can help.

-DORA entered into force on Jan 16, 2023, as EU regulation 2022/2554 and will be directly applicable in all Member States from Jan 17, 2025, by what date Member States must also notify their national laws, regulations and administrative provisions to the European Commission and the three European Supervisory Authorities EBA, ESMA, and EIOPA (the ESAs).
+DORA entered into force on January 2023, as EU regulation 2022/2554 and will be directly applicable in all Member States from January 17 2025, by which Member States must also notify their national laws, regulations and administrative provisions to the European Commission and the three European Supervisory Authorities EBA, ESMA, and EIOPA (the ESAs).

 Just like the EU Directive 2022/2555 on Network and Information Systems (NIS2), DORA contains a framework of requirements for cybersecurity risk management and reporting.
-Both have a binding nature, the difference being that NIS2 mandates the Member States to adopt binding instructions while DORA is directly applicable in all Member States.
-NIS2 affects a variety of 18 different critical or highly critical sectors, and DORA focuses on the financial sector.
+Whilst both have a binding nature, the key difference is that NIS2 mandates the Member States adopt binding instructions, whilst DORA is directly applicable in all Member States.
+Furthermore, NIS2 affects a variety of 18 different critical or highly critical sectors, whereas DORA focuses on the financial sector.

-Specifically, DORA applies to a wide range of financial entities including all banks, insurance companies, investment firms, payment services, and alike that operate in the EU, altogether 20 different types, as well as their ICT third-party providers (see Figure 1).
+DORA applies to a wide range of financial entities including banks, insurance companies, investment firms, payment services that operate in the EU, as well as their ICT third-party providers (as see Figure 1).

 Of course, the banking industry as a sector of high criticality is also covered under NIS2.
 Here, NIS2 delivers a general framework for a high common level of cybersecurity, while DORA substitutes core provisions of NIS2 via lex specialist status.